 Like in life, timing is everything when it comes to hiring a divorce lawyer.
 Knowing when to seek legal counsel during a divorce or separation is crucial to achieving the best possible outcome.
 Here are some key considerations to determine the right time to hire a divorce lawyer:

-Control the Process: Working with a mediator and ADFA, you and your spouse maintain control over the process, making decisions collaboratively instead of dictating them by attorneys or the court.
+Control the Process: Working with a mediator and CDFA, you and your spouse maintain control over the process, making decisions collaboratively instead of dictating them by attorneys or the court.

-Financial Clarity: A ADFA brings financial expertise to your case, helping you understand financial decisions’ short- and long-term implications.
+Financial Clarity: A CDFA brings financial expertise to your case, helping you understand financial decisions’ short- and long-term implications.

 Comprehensive Disclosure: These professionals guide you in gathering necessary disclosure documents, ensuring no financial stones are left unturned before consulting a lawyer.